 |Placement Opportunities||TCS Limited, Wipro Technologies Ltd., HCL Technologies Ltd., Cognizant Technology Solutions Corp, Techmahindra Ltd, InfoSys Limited, IBM India Private Limited, Mindtree Consulting, Atos Origin etc.|

 Though most universities refer to the degree as B.Sc, it is also sometimes referred to as BS.
-Science course combinations include various branches of:
+Science course combinations include various branches and BSc courses list follows:

 The B.Sc course involves a lot of practical experience as well as interdisciplinary theoretical practice.
 Students are exposed to a vast range of subjects and research in the field of their choice as a part of the B.Sc syllabus.
 The B.Sc degree course is a graduate degree course in Science; this can be a part-time or full-time course like the B.Sc course in IGNOU or B.Sc course in an open university.